-c.
-If the Claimant is represented by an attorney who may have an attorney's lien for fees due on such compensation payments, the attorney must agree to payment by electronic transfer to Claimant's account or payment through an access card before such compensation may be paid other than by a check made payable to the Claimant and the attorney.
+Notwithstanding subsection (ii) and (iii) above, iIf the Claimant is represented by an attorney who c. may have an attorney's lien for fees due on such compensation payments, the attorney must agree to payment by electronic transfer to Claimant's account or payment through an ATM card, debit card, or access card before such compensation may be paid other than by a check made payable to the Claimant and the attorney.